KristaRutz/Scrabble-scorer-ConsoleApp/README.md

 # Scrabble Scorer (C# Console Application)

-#### A An console-based application to determine Scrabble points where the user can input a word and see the score, hosted on [GitHub](https://github.com/KristaRutz/). _Last Updated 03.05.2020._
+#### A An console-based application to determine Scrabble points where the user can input a word and see the score, hosted on [GitHub](https://github.com/KristaRutz/Scrabble-scorer-ConsoleApp). _Last Updated 03.05.2020._

 #### By _**Krista Rutz, Steven Fleming**_

 ## Description

-This application lets the user... and does...
+This application lets the user input a word and returns the scrabble point value of the word.
+The program then begins again, allowing the user to continuously enter new words.
-It might even be hosted on hosted on [GitHub](https://github.com/KristaRutz/).
+It can be found on [GitHub](https://github.com/KristaRutz/Scrabble-scorer-ConsoleApp).
 It does so using this and this technology or concept.

 ## Installation / Set-up